 *Each Mayor’s Office employee who is not solely clerical

 *Each person who qualifies as a candidate for elected City office

 *Each appointed official, except a member of a board or commission that is solely advisory and has no authority to make biding decisions, to enter into contracts or to make expenditures (other than expenditures necessarily incurred for research in connection with its advisory function).
 For a list of boards and commissions whose members must file, please click here.
 For a list of boards and commissions whose members are not required to file, click here.

-2. Failure to file a Statement on or before June 1, 2017 for those required to file by that date constitutes a violation of City law.
+2. Failure to file a Statement before June 1, 2018 for those required to file by that date constitutes a violation of City law.
 Recent amendments to the Ethics Ordinance provide for serious penalties: (1) violators will be fined $250 for each day their violation continues; (2) the Board shall make their names and violations public; and (3) employees who violate this law are subject to employment sanctions, up to and including discharge, and officials who violate this law are subject to removal from office.

 The Board of Ethics will not accept for filing incomplete forms.